AurelieGIRAUD/Data_Science_Projects/Linear_Regression/README.md

 _Most firms that think they want advanced AI/ML really just need linear regression on cleaned-up data._ [Robin Hanson]

-There are four principal assumptions which support using a linear regression model for the purpose of inference or prediction:
+There are four principal assumptions which support using a linear regression model for the purpose of inference or prediction, which we need to verify in order to validate the model.

 #### 1. Linearity
 We must have a linear relationship between our features and responses.
 This is required for our estimator and predictions to be unbiased.